In 2019 we kicked off a process to develop a land use plan for Fleetwood.

 Step 3: Developing the Plan < We Are Here!

-Once growth options were explored and a preferred growth concept and vision for Fleetwood emerged, we began developing a draft plan in spring 2021.
+Once growth options were explored and a preferred growth concept and vision for Fleetwood emerged, we began developing draft elements of the plan.
+In spring 2021 we shared draft elements of the plan with the public.
 This step involved comprehensive community engagement to help review and provide input.
-During this step we are working with the community to develop the following draft plan components:

 - Land Use Concept